-Beyond my work, I enjoy hiking with my 3 dogs and spending time with my other pets; which include an amazon parrot, conure, snake, cat, and 2 tortoises.
-I am taking advantage of the mountains and learning how to snowboard.
+Beyond my work, I enjoy hiking with my 2 dogs and spending time with my other pets; which include an amazon parrot, conure, snake, cat, a plethora of chickens, and 2 tortoises.
+I am taking advantage of the mountains by hunting, fishing and hiking.
 I am an adventurous soul, and love to travel.
 Gardening is a favorite pass time.